Jaycode88/veg-centric-msp3/TESTING.md

 ### JavaScript

 I have used the recommended [JShint Validator](https://jshint.com) to validate my JS file.
-I used version 11 which does not throw errors due to use of ES6 syntax, Aswell as informing JSHint that I was intenionally using jQuery and the $ symbol.
-To set up JSHint in the same manner use the following notes at the top of your test:
+I used version 11 which does not throw errors due to use of ES6 syntax, Aswell as informing JSHint that I was intenionally using jQuery.
+To do so I have added the following line to the top of my script.js file:
 ```
-/* jshint esversion: 11 */
+/* jshint esversion: 11, jquery: true */
-/* global $ */
 ```

 **Results**